sokumi/githubtest/README.md

 # goormIDE
 Welcome to goormIDE!

-goormIDE is a powerful cloud IDE service to maximize productivity for developers and teams.
+goormIDE is a powerful cloud IDE service to maximi   ze productivity for developers and teams.
 **DEVELOP WITH EXCELLENCE**

 `Happy coding!
 The goormIDE team`